barrystyle/mmocoin-0.16-donotuse/doc/build-unix.md

         sudo apt-get install libboost-all-dev

 BerkeleyDB is required for the wallet functionality.
 Historically Bitcoin was first deployed with now deprecated BerkeleyDB-4.8, which has resulted in the need to upkeep the compatibility with those ancient deployments to this day.
 BerkeleyDB-4.8 is not compatible with more modern BerkeleyDB-5.1 and BerkeleyDB-5.3.
-Peercoin has inherited this in the first versions and this is why Peercoin is still officially shipped out with BerkeleyDB-4.8.
+MMOCoin has inherited this in the first versions and this is why MMOCoin is still officially shipped out with BerkeleyDB-4.8.
 However if you running a new wallet on a new installation there is absolutely no need to run old and deprecated BerkeleyDB-4.8.
 Just use the one avaliable in the repository of your distribution.

 **For Ubuntu only:** db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).